Andrey (footballer, born February 1998)

-Andrey Ramos do Nascimento (born 15 February 1998) is a Brazilian footballer who plays as a centre midfielder for Coritiba.
+Andrey Ramos do Nascimento (born 15 February 1998), simply known as Andrey, is a Brazilian footballer who plays as a centre midfielder for Maccabi Netanya.

-Club Career
+Club career

 Andrey made his professional debut for Vasco da Gama at 18 in a 2016 Serie B game against Luverdense, coming on as a halftime substitute for Caio Monteiro, he would eventually solidify himself in the first team making 27 appearances in the 2018 Season, this string of appearances came after he assisted in first game of the season against Paraná and would go on to score three goals in the next four games.
 He would go on to make 125 appearances, scoring nine times for the club.

 In February 2022, Andrey signed a two-year contract with Coritiba, making 21 appearances before suffering a torn knee ligament in May during a training session, which kept him out for the rest of the year.

-International Career
+International career

 Andrey made his U-17 debut for Brazil in November 2014, scoring against Australia in a friendly.
 He played every game, scoring twice, as Brazil won the 2015 South American U-17 Championship.
 In the 2015 FIFA U-17 World Cup, Andrey played every group game before being suspended for the Round of 16 game against New Zealand after accumulating too many yellow cards.
 He returned for the quarter-final against Nigeria which Brazil lost 3–0.